GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Evaluation Results

 \subsection{Performance of single AIE kernels}

 At the single AIE level, the two most important aspects are the MMUL API size and the single AIE kernel size (MxKxN).
-As discussed in Section \ref{sec:gama_framework:single_aie}, the single AIE kernel size is influenced by multiple factors such as the theoretical compute to communication ratio \(\gamma\), AIE memory utilization and the input and output precision.
+As discussed in Section \ref{sec:gama_framework:single_aie}, the size of a single AIE kernel depends on factors such as the compute-communication ratio \(\gamma\), AIE memory usage and input/output precision.

 We do an exhaustive search for M, K and N sizes, and then select the ones with the highest value of \(\gamma\) while satisfying the memory requirements stated in Equation \ref{eqn:aie2_mem_constrain}.
 Different precisions result in different sizes for M,K and N.